Tong Wars: Tong structure

 The criminal elements of the tongs eventually either found it more profitable to participate in illicit activities, or the criminal elements of the tong wrestled power away.
 Tongs attempted to corner the market on criminal activities, especially anything that would bring in a nice profit, such as prostitution, opium, gambling, and forcing Chinese merchants to pay protection fees.
 One interesting aspect of the tongs was that each organization had two to three fluent English speakers, who served a variety of functions for the tong such as skimming local newspapers for mentions of their group, so they could inform their fellow members.
 They also dealt with the "foreigner" lawyers and Americans if the need arose.
 Membership numbers varied from as few as 50 to as many as 1,500 members in 1887.
 It was common for a tong to splinter when it accumulated too many members.
 One problem that was common throughout the period that would aid in the breakout of wars between the tongs was that some members could be a member of six tongs at any one time, so that if that member was killed by another tong in a war, one of the other tongs he was a member of would, and sometimes did, seek revenge by declaring war.

 Only the Hip Sing Tong is known to have established their tong on the East coast, making it the only known bi-coastal tong.
-A unique aspect of the Chee Kung Tong was that their members used many euphemisms to direct their members, for example to order a kill on somebody was to "wash his body" (i.e. in his own blood), a rifle was called a "dog" and a pistol was suitably nicknamed a "puppy" while bullets and ammo were called "dog feed."
+A unique aspect of the Chee Kung Tong was that their members used many euphemisms to direct their members, for example: to order a kill on somebody was to "wash his body" (i.e. in his own blood); a rifle was called a "dog"; and, a pistol was suitably nicknamed a "puppy", while bullets and ammo were called "dog feed."
 When the leader wished for his men to fire, he shouted "let the dogs bark!"
 Usually, one tong specialized in a specific illegal activity, such as gambling, although some even had legitimate businesses, and some had both, such as the Bo Sin Seer Tong, which ran many gambling dens but also had grocery stores under their ownership.
 The Wah Ting San Fong Tong and the On Yick Tong were said to specialize in the brothels, with the Kwong Duck Tong and On Leong Tong specializing in sex trafficking of women.
-Gambling dens was left to the Hip Sing Tong.
+Gambling dens were left to the Hip Sing Tong.
 Most initiation ceremonies were not as elaborate as the first known tong organizations had, as the Chee Kung Tong was quite traditional in this aspect, with accounts stating that the group still used many Triad symbols and signs.
-While uncertain as to whether or not other tongs adhered to this characteristic as well, but the Chee Kung Tong headquarters would not observe any traditional Chinese holidays, and would only fly their flag full mast when it was a tong holiday, or when war was on the horizon.
+While it is uncertain whether or not other tongs adhered to this characteristic as well, the Chee Kung Tong headquarters would not observe any traditional Chinese holidays, and would only fly their flag full mast when it was a tong holiday, or when war was on the horizon.